UVADS/DS-3001/07_ML_Eval_Metrics/Model_Metrics_Lab_Updated.md

 ## Metrics Evaluation Lab

-Throughout your early career as a Data Scientist you've spent most your time cleaning data, but now you are starting to build models and have come to realize the most important part about understanding any machine learning model
-(or any model, really) is understanding it's weakness and/or vulnerabilities.
+Throughout your early career as a Data Scientist you've spent most your time cleaning data, but now you are starting to build models and have come to realize the most important part about understanding any machine learning model (or any model, really) is understanding it's weakness and vulnerabilities.

-In doing so you've decided to practice on datasets that are of interest to you, and use a approach to which you are (becoming) familiar, kNN.
+In doing so you've decided to practice on a dataset about mushrooms, because after all if you don't know how to evaluate a model thoroughly you'll be in real truffle (ha...ha) and use a approach to which you are familiar, kNN.

 Part 1.
-Using the mushroom dataset.
-Define a question that can be answered using classification, specifically kNN.
+Using the [mushroom dataset](https://archive.ics.uci.edu/static/public/848/secondary+mushroom+dataset.zip), Define a question that can be answered using classification, specifically kNN.

 Part 2.
 Build a kNN model and evaluate the model using using the metrics discussed in class (Accuracy, TPR, FPR, F1, Kappa, LogLoss and ROC/AUC).
 Make sure to calculate the prevalence to provide a reference for some of these measures.
 Make sure to properly clean and prepare the data ahead of building the model.